Prajna1999/finadvisor-agent-gpt/README.md

 ## Example Query

 Let's consider a simple query: "My name is Robyn Vecard.
-What is 10 raised to power 2?"
+How much did I spend in entertainment?"

 This query can be executed using the `requests` library in Python as follows: